 If you want more internal storage, the 256GB iPhone XS Max price was $1,249 (£1,249, AU$2,049), while the most expensive 512GB version will set you back a staggering $1,449 (£1,449, AU$2,369).

 At the time of launch, there was no mainstream smartphone that costs more than the 512GB iPhone XS Max did at launch, putting it in a league of its own in terms of pricing.
 Now, there are even more expensive mainstream phones but this is still a lot of money for a handset.

-Plus, the launch of the iPhone 11 family has brought the price down.
-At the time of our latest update to this review, the handset with 64GB of storage cost around $600, £1,000 or AU$900 so the discounts in some markets have been thorough than in others.
+Plus, the launch of the iPhone 11 and 12 families have brought the price down.
+At the time of our latest update to this review, the handset with 64GB of storage cost around $600, £600 or AU$800.

 - These are the best iPhone XS Max deals in the UK